robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 Robot Framework is a versatile, open-source automation framework that supports both test automation and robotic process automation (RPA).
 Initially designed for acceptance testing and other types of testing, it has since evolved to cover various automation tasks in both IT and business environments.
 Its keyword-driven approach allows users to create reusable components, making it accessible even to those with minimal programming skills.
-Robot Framework can be extended through a vast array of built-in and third-party libraries, allowing it to automate interactions with APIs, user interfaces, databases, and more.
+Robot Framework can be extended through a vast array of third-party or custom made keyword libraries, allowing it to automate interactions with APIs, user interfaces, databases, and many more technologies.

 ### Test Automation